Complete Docker Guide: Learn How to Create and Manage Containers for Scalable Applications

 docker start " container-name"

-A Dockerfile is a text file that defines how an image will be constructed.
-Dockerfile example for a Node.js application
+A Dockerfile is a text file that defines how an image will be built.
+Example of a Dockerfile for a Node.js application

 FROM node:18.17-alpine